robofit/arcor2_client_sdk/test/Arcor2.ClientSdk.ClientServices.IntegrationTests/README.md

 The original `docker-compose.yml` file from the demo was faithfully adapted to work with the `Testcontainers` fluent definition process.
 To support parallel test execution, both container names and ports are randomized.

-A major issue is balancing test isolation with the resource overhead of recreating the server for each test (which takes around a minute on a moderately powered machine).
+A major issue we encountered was balancing test isolation with the resource overhead of recreating the server for each test (which takes around a minute on a moderately powered machine).
 The chosen approach reuses server instances across tests within the same class, with each test class receiving its server instance.
 However, care must be taken to ensure proper cleanup after each test, as leftover objects could interfere with subsequent tests and cascade issues.

-Nevertheless, **the current configuration uses one server instance per one test due to server bugs**.
+**Nevertheless, the current configuration still uses one server instance per one test due to server bugs**.
-If the future state of the server allows it, the test setup can be easily modified to initialize the server per test class by replacing direct server initialization in the constructor for `IClassFixture<Arcor2ServerFixture>` within the test setup.
+If the future state of the server allows it, the test setup can be easily modified to initialize the server per test class by replacing direct server initialization in the constructor for `IClassFixture<Arcor2ServerFixture>` interface implementation within `TestBase` class.

 ## What to Test